Carlos Otero is a Cuban presenter and host born on June 16, 1958, in Havana, Cuba.

 Both on his own show TN3 and on his Facebook and Instagram profiles, he expresses his opinions against the Cuban government's policies and denounces the situation in which the people of the island live.

-Otero has been emotionally linked for 7 years to the Cuban singer Haniset Rodríguez, with whom he also shares the stage.
+Otero has been emotionally connected for 7 years with the Cuban singer Haniset Rodríguez, with whom he also shares the stage.